McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 5.6.0

+- **New**: This release introduces an additional dedicated search page.
+On this page, displayed search results have more space making it easier scanning thru large number of results.

+  To activate this feature, you need to [configure it]({{% relref "basics/configuration#activate-dedicated-search-page" %}}) in your `config.toml` as a new outputformat `SEARCHPAGE` for the home page.
+If you don't configure it, no dedicated search page will be accessible and the theme works as before.

+  You can access the search page by either clicking on the magnifier glass or pressing enter inside of the search box.

+- **New**: Keyboard handling for the TOC and search was improved.

+  Pressing `CTRL+ALT+t` now will not only toggle the TOC overlay but also places the focus to the first heading on opening.
+Subsequently this makes it possible to easily select headings by using the `TAB` key.

+  The search received its own brand new keyboard shortcut `CTRL+ALT+f`.
+This will focus the cursor inside of the the search box so you can immediately start your search by typing.

+- **New**: You are now able to turn off the generation of generator meta tags in your HTML head to hide the used versions of Hugo and this theme.

+  To [configure this]({{% relref "basics/configuration#global-site-parameters" %}}) in your `config.toml` make sure to set Hugo's `disableHugoGeneratorInject=true` **and** also `[params] disableGeneratorVersion=true`, otherwise Hugo will generate a meta tag into your home page automagically.

+- **New**: Creation of your project gets a little bit faster with this release.

+  This addresses increased build time with the 5.x releases.
+The theme now heavily caches partial results leading to improved performance.
+To further increase performance, unnecessary parts of the page are now skipped for creation of the print output (eg. menus, navigation bar, etc.).

+---

 ## 5.5.0

 - **Change**: The way images are processed has changed.
 Now images are lazy loaded by default which speeds up page load on slow networks and/or big pages and also the print preview.